Australia Visa and Passport Requirements

 Visitor visa: varies according to individual circumstances and will be stated on the visa label in your passport; usually valid for up to three, six or 12 months.

 Citizens of the countries listed in the chart above do not need a transit visa if they have onward flights within eight hours of arriving and remain in the transit lounge.
 Nationals of countries not referred to in the chart above may require a transit visa and should check with the high commission or embassy.
 Transit visas are free of charge.

-eVisitor visa: apply online (www.immi.gov.au).
+eVisitor visa: apply online (www.border.gov.au).

 Those entering Australia on a working holiday visa are expected to bring sufficient funds to support their initial stay in the country.

-Anyone looking to extend their stay will need to apply for a new visa which, if successfully granted, will immediately cancel any other visa held.
-Those on student visas with a ‘No Further Stay’ condition cannot extend their stay.
+Anyone looking to extend their stay needs to apply for a new visa which, if successfully granted, will immediately cancel any other visa held.
+Those with a ‘Further stay restricted’ condition on their visa cannot usually extend their stay.